Trey Hendrickson

-Trey Hendrickson (born December 5, 1994) is an American professional football defensive end for the Cincinnati Bengals of the National Football League (NFL).
+Trey Hendrickson (born December 5, 1994) is an American professional football outside linebacker for the Baltimore Ravens of the National Football League (NFL).
 He played college football for the Florida Atlantic Owls and was selected by the New Orleans Saints in the third round of the 2017 NFL draft.
-Hendrickson signed with the Bengals in 2021 and won the 2024 Deacon Jones Award after leading the NFL in sacks that season.
+Hendrickson signed with the Cincinnati Bengals in 2021 and won the 2024 Deacon Jones Award after leading the NFL in sacks that season.

 College career

-Hendrickson attended and played college football for the Florida Atlantic Owls from 2013 to 2016.
+Hendrickson attended Florida Atlantic University in Boca Raton and played college football for the Owls from 2013 to 2016.

 Professional career

-Coming out of Florida Atlantic, Hendrickson was projected by the majority of NFL draft experts and scouts to be a third or fourth round pick.
+Hendrickson was projected by the majority of NFL draft experts and scouts to be a third or fourth round pick.
 He played in the 2017 East-West Shrine Game and was named the game's defensive MVP.